w11k/Tydux/doc/tutorial.md

 Tydux consists of three building blocks:

 - State class (one per store): represents the state
-- Mutators class (one per store): modify the state
+- Mutator class (one per store): modify the state
 - Store class (unlimited): combines one state class and one mutator class

 The following example shows a simple "TODO app".